-How to treat reclaimed wood for bugs
+How to get Bugs out of reclaimed wood

 You should be aware that though reclaimed wood is eco-friendly and is very appealing to the eyes, however, there may be a real threat for no one knows what they house.
 This is due to the fact that planks are normally sourced from old structures.
 Pieces of old and unmaintained wood may be housing some unwanted organisms such as insects and you would not like to have that in your house.

 There are a few ways to get those pesky bugs out of your reclaimed wood.
 You can use a chemical treatment to kill the bugs or use safe methods such as heating or freezing the wood.